jpegleg/cryptoCore/README.txt

 There is no cryptographic software in cryptoCore, but aliases and functions for other software in the Linux shell environment.

+Also see https://github.com/jpegleg/metarc for my big .bashrc for more functions and aliases.

 Beyond the practical functions and aliases, there is also some on disk shell XOR functionality for teaching cryptography, academic mathmatical explorations and proofs.